-SRP1 SRP0 #WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable 0 ^ Software Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
-0 1 1 Hardware Unprotected WP#=1, the Status Register is unlocked and can be written to 0 Hardware Oriprotected after a Write Enable command, WEL=1.
-1 0 Х Power Supply Lock- Status Register is protected and cannot be written to again until ' 0 ^ Down (1)(2) the next Power-Down, Power-Up cycle.
-1 1 Х One Time Program(2) Status Register is permanently protected and cannot be written ' ' ^ One Time Program (2) to.
+SRP1 SRP0 #WP Status Register Description 0 0 Х Software Protected The Status Register can be written to after a Write Enable U U ^ Software Protected command, WEL=1.(Default) 0 1 0 Hardware Protected WP#=0, the Status Register locked and cannot be written to.
+WP#=1, the Status Register is unlocked and can be written to 0 1 1 Hardware Unprotected after a Write Enable command, WEL=1.
+4 0 > Power Supply Lock- Status Register is protected and cannot be written to again until ' 0 Х Down (1)(2) the next Power-Down, Power-Up cycle.
+1 1 Х One Time Program (2) Status Register is permanently protected and cannot be written l l ^ One fillie Program to.